 CALS Graduate Teaching Fellowships

-The Center for Applied Legal Studies (CALS) at Georgetown Law announces that it is now accepting applications for its annual fellowship program in clinical legal education.
-CALS will offer one lawyer a two‑year teaching fellowship (July 2022‑June 2024), providing a unique opportunity to learn how to teach law in a clinical setting.
+The Center for Applied Legal Studies (CALS) at Georgetown Law announces that it is accepting applications for its annual fellowship program in clinical legal education.
+CALS will offer one lawyer a two-year teaching fellowship (July 2023-June 2025), providing a unique opportunity to learn how to teach law in a clinical setting.

 At CALS, our two fellows and faculty members work as colleagues, sharing responsibilities for designing and teaching classes, supervising law students in their representation of clients, selecting and grading students, administering the clinic, and all other matters.
 In addition, the fellow will undertake independent legal scholarship, conducting the research and writing to produce a law review article of publishable quality.